 Math Placement Exam

-Freshmen admitted to the Dwight Look College of Engineering are required to take a math placement exam, which is designed to ensure adequate preparation in pre-calculus topics.
+Freshmen admitted to the Dwight Look College of Engineering are required to take a Math Placement Exam (MPE), which is designed to ensure adequate preparation for calculus.
 The first required engineering math course is MATH 151 (Engineering Mathematics I).
-To register for this course, a student must have credit for, or already be registered in MATH 150 (Functions, Trigonometry and Linear Systems), or must score a 22 or greater on the Math Placement Exam.
+To register for this course, a student must have credit for or be enrolled in MATH 150 (Functions, Trigonometry and Linear Systems), or have an MPE score of 22 or greater.

 Frequently Asked Questions